Encke (horse): 2012: three-year-old season

 On his three-year-old debut, Encke carried 126 pounds in a handicap race over ten furlongs at Sandown Park in July.
 Ridden for the first time by Mickael Barzalona he took the lead two furlongs from the finish and held on to win by half a length and a neck from Ginger Jack and Tropical Beat.
 Later in the month, Encke was moved up in class for the Group Three Gordon Stakes at Goodwood Racecourse.
 The race developed into a protracted struggle between Encke and Noble Mission, who raced together throughout the final furlong before the latter won by a nose.
 A month later, Encke ran in the Great Voltigeur Stakes at York and finished third to Thought Worthy.
 According to Zarooni there were excuses for both defeats: he said that Encke had been unsuited by the course at Goodwood and the slow pace at York.

 At Doncaster on 15 September Encke started a 25/1 outsider in a nine-runner field for the St Leger.
 The Irish colt Camelot started the 2/5 favourite to become the first British Triple Crown winner since Nijinsky after winning the 2000 Guineas and Epsom Derby.
 Barzalona restrained Encke in the early stages before moving up to dispute the lead in the straight.
-As Camelot's rider Joseph O'Brien was trying to obtain space for a clear run, Barzalona sent the Encke into a clear lead approaching the final furlong and he held the challenge of Camelot to win by three quarters of a length.
+As Camelot's rider Joseph O'Brien was trying to obtain space for a clear run, Barzalona sent Encke into a clear lead approaching the final furlong and he held the challenge of Camelot to win by three quarters of a length.
 After the race Zarooni, who was winning his second classic following the victory of Blue Bunting in the 2011 1000 Guineas admitted that he had not wanted to run the colt in the race, but had been persuaded to do so by Sheikh Mohammed.